Anti-Zeno purification of spin baths by quantum probe measurements: Results

-In standard treatments, the effect of B on S is mimicked by a classical, noisy (random) magnetic field, assuming the initial B-state to be completely depolarized (mixed): the S-B interaction given above does not lead then to any bath dynamics, i.e., \be \rho_B(t) = \rho_B(0), ~~\rho_B(0) = \sum_m P_j(0) \ketbra{j}, P_j(0) = \sqrt{\frac{\pi}{2N}}\exp{(-j^2/2N)} \ee where $j$ labels the collective B-states.
-As the $S-B$ interaction causes pure dephasing (decoherence) of $S$, the dynamics only occurs between superposition states of $S$ in the $e(g)$ basis, say, $\ket{\pm} = \frac{1}{\sqrt{2}}[\ket{e} \pm \ket{g}]$.
+In standard treatments, the effect of $B$ on $S$ is mimicked by a classical, noisy (random) magnetic field, assuming the initial $B$-state to be completely depolarized (mixed): the $S$-$B$ interaction given above does not lead, then, to any bath dynamics, i.e., \be \rho_B(t) = \rho_B(0), ~~\rho_B(0) = \sum_j P_j(0) \ketbra{j}, P_j(0) = \mathcal{N}\exp{(-\omega_j^2/2N)} \ee where $j$ labels the collective $B$-eigenstates that satisfy the eigenvalue equation $B\vert j\rangle = \omega_j\vert j\rangle$ and $\mathcal{N}$ is the appropriate normalization constant.
+If the eigenvalues $\omega_j$ form a continuum, then $\mathcal{N} = \sqrt{\frac{1}{2\pi N}}$.
+For discrete spectra, $\mathcal{N}$ has to be calculated by direct summation.

+As the $S$-$B$ interaction causes pure dephasing (decoherence) of $S$, the dynamics only occurs between superposition states of $S$ in the $e(g)$ basis, say, $\ket{\pm} = \frac{1}{\sqrt{2}}[\ket{e} \pm \ket{g}]$.
 If we initialize the probe in the $\ket{+}$ state, we can measure its free-induction decay (FID) \cite{ref39}, caused by its mixing with the orthogonal superposition state $\ket{-}$ via a bath-induced random phase.
-The ensemble average of their populations corresponds to the probabilities of measuring these states at time $t$, given by \be P_+ (t) \equiv 1-P_-(t) = \frac{1}{2}[1+{\rm e}^{-(t/T_2)^2}]. \ee Equivalently, the probe-spin coherence can be measured by the decaying mean value of the $\mean{S^x}$ component of its spin, which displays Gaussian decay, given by \be \mean{S^x}(t) \approx {\rm e^{-(t/T_2)^2}}. \ee It is known that the dephasing time $T_2$ can be modified by dynamical control of $S$ \cite{ref39}.
-A common (but not always optimal) example of such control are dynamical - decoupling pulse sequences \cite{ref35,ref38,ref39,ref65,ref66}.
-According to the Kofman-Kurizki (KK) universal formula \cite{ref40,ref46,ref50,ref51}any dynamically-controlled decoherence of $S$ evolves as \be \mean{S^x}(t) \sim \exp{\Big[-\int G(\omega)F(t,\omega)d\omega\Big]}. \ee Here $F( t,\omega )$ is the time-dependent control power-spectrum, which may arise from unitary (pulsed or continuous) operations or from frequent measurements and $G ( \omega)$ is the bath-coupling spectrum.
-In principle, one may adapt the $F ( t,\omega )$ spectrum to the $G (\omega)$ spectrum so as to either suppress or enhance the decoherence in Eq.
-(7) , corresponding to the QZE or AZE regime, respectively, as is done in bath-optimized minimal energy control (BOMEC) \cite{ref42,ref43}.
+The ensemble average of their populations corresponds to the probabilities of measuring these states at time $t$, given by $P_+ (t) \equiv 1-P_-(t) = \frac{1}{2}[1+{\rm e}^{-(t/T_2)^2}]$.
+The decoherence rate $1/T_2$ is the root mean square (rms) of the probe-bath coupling $\bar{g}$.
+If the spin bath is the only noise source, it is the inverse bare decoherence time.
+Equivalently, the probe-spin coherence can be measured by the decaying mean value of the $\mean{S^x}$ component of its spin, which displays Gaussian decay, given by $\mean{\hat{S}^x}(t) \approx {\rm e^{-(t/T_2)^2}}$.